You can now get a copy of Poets, Artists, Lovers: A Novel for free! 🙂

 Pamfil put out a hand to Ela.
 “Nice meeting you, Ela.”

-When she and Henriette had also departed, Ela turned to her friend.
+When it was time for them, too, to leave, Ela turned to her friend.
 “That guy, Pamfil . . .” she started.
 “He’s rather handsome.”

 “He is,” Henriette affirmed.